-To celebrate the launch of Transport for London’s new Night Tube service Art on the Underground has invited London-based artist Samara Scott to make an artwork for the cover of the corresponding pocket map.
-This new commission coincides with Art on the Underground’s long standing series on the cover of the day map since 2003, its huge print run placing contemporary art in the hands of millions across the city.
+To celebrate the launch of Transport for London’s new Night Tube service Art on the Underground invited London-based artist Samara Scott to make an artwork for the cover of the corresponding pocket map.
+This new commission coincided with Art on the Underground’s long standing series on the cover of the day map since 2004, its huge print run placing contemporary art in the hands of millions across the city.

 Scott’s practice traverses the line between desire and disgust.
 Attracted to materials with alchemic properties that evolve over the course of an exhibition, growing, glistening, shrivelling then decomposing, her materials have included toothpaste, fabric softener, nail varnish, toilet paper, noodles and beach sand.
 Exploring society’s cycle of consumption and waste, together the materials create rich seductive surfaces that lure the viewer into the artist’s world of decay and excess.